 Let's ring in the New Year with some invasion games.
-An invasion game is any game where the goal is to invade the other team's territory to score a point.
-Some well-known examples of invasion type games are hockey, basketball, and soccer.
+An invasion game is any game where the goal is to invade the other team's terri-tory to score a point.
 We will focus on teamwork and cooperation skills, communication, body placement and positioning, strategies for sending and receiving objects, and attacking and defending a goal.